 Although district and borough councils do not determine whether information about requirements is acceptable, they are responsible for the enforcement of the DCO.
 This includes non-compliance or breach of requirements.

-The County Council is responsible for discharging the details of the requirements and will carry out some monitoring.
-This allows us to maintain a close working relationship with the district and borough councils to ensure the development is implemented in the best possible way.
+However, as the discharging authority, the County Council will carry out some monitoring and continue to maintain a close working relationship with the district and borough councils.
+This will ensure the development is implemented in the best possible way.

 A mitigation fund managed by West Sussex County Council is available for hedgerow enhancement within 5km either side of the onshore cable route outside the South Downs National Park boundary.

 The fund is provided to benefit habitat connectivity across the hedgerow network and to offset the impacts caused by the temporary removal of hedgerows during the cable installation works.

 - ‘gapping up’ or infilling existing hedgerows

 - hedgerow restoration work such as laying, coppicing and planting

 - new hedgerow trees.